Gold, oil prices surge as Putin orders troops to Ukraine | DW | 22.02.2022

 Tensions over Ukraine have been a big factor in driving up energy prices across Europe in recent months, including in Germany, which is particularly dependent on Russian natural gas.

-German Chancellor Olaf Scholz on Tuesday ordered to halt the review process for the Nord Stream 2 pipeline project with Russia.
+German Chancellor Olaf Scholz on Tuesday ordered a halt to the review process for the Nord Stream 2 pipeline project with Russia.

 Gold benefited from its safe haven reputation as investors dumped risky assets.
 Gold prices, which have rallied this month despite expectations of a US Federal Reserve rate hike, rose further following Putin's announcement to trade above $1,900 an ounce, their highest level since the height of the pandemic in 2020.